agata-sm/5096_loop_selection/README.md

 git clone https://github.com/agata-sm/5096_loop_selection
 ```

+Each script displays help message when option `-h` is used instead of other command line paramaters.

 The scripts were tested under `perl (v5.26.2)`.
 There is no guarantee they will work under any other `perl` version, especially the older ones.